Updated January 15th, 2023

 By adding extra insulation to the inflatable tub it will reduce the time needed to reheat the water between uses.
 It will also reduce the energy/cost needed to maintain the temperature.
 No hot tub owner ever thought their hot tub didn’t cost enough.
 Saving money on heating is a big help.

-13 Tips for Insulating an inflatable hot tub and keeping it hot
+13 Ways to Insulate an inflatable hot tub and keep it hot

 1 – Hot tub groundsheet